vckyou/Reforestation/README.md

-## How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.